PhilbyChen/PhilbyChen/README.md

 I like **Physics**, **Aerospace** and **Cosmology!**

-🌱I am currently making efforts to shift towards these fields when I enter the graduate program.
+I am currently making efforts to shift towards these fields when I enter the graduate program.

 ## Emails
 academic: Zhiyuan.Chen@student.rau.ac.uk